 - The needs of any dependent children from the marriage.

-None of these factors is more or less important than any of the others, and judges have discretion to assign an appropriate amount of weight to each.
-Judges are also allowed to consider the contributions each party made to the acquisition, preservation or appreciation in value of their respective estates, as well as to homemaking and caring for the family.
+None of these factors is more or less important than any of the others, and judges have the discretion to assign an appropriate amount of weight to each.
+Judges are also allowed to consider the contributions each party made to the acquisition, preservation, or appreciation in the value of their respective estates, as well as to homemaking and caring for the family.

-Because judges have such great discretion in making property division decisions, it is critical to work with an experienced attorney who can effective represent one’s interests in court.
+Because judges have such great discretion in making property division decisions, it is critical to work with an experienced attorney who can effectively represent one’s interests in court.
 Contact Seder Law to schedule a free consultation.